How to Calculate Statistical Significance

 The alternative hypothesis, on the other hand, states that there is an effect of tempting fate on people's beliefs that Jon will be accepted to Stanford.

-The second step in conducting a significance test is to set a threshold for significance.
-Traditionally, the gold standard within academic research has been a significance level (or p value) of .05.
+The second step in hypothesis testing is to set a threshold for statistical significance.
+Traditionally, the standard within academic research has been a significance level (or p value) of .05.
 This means researchers are only willing to accept their results as statistically significant if there is less than a 5% chance they would obtain the same results if the null hypothesis were true (i.e., if there is really no effect).
+In statistical terms, the significance level represents the acceptable risk of making a Type I error—incorrectly rejecting the null hypothesis when it's actually true (i.e., a false positive).
+Setting a stringent significance level (like .05 or lower) reduces the risk of Type I errors, but it comes with a trade-off: being too conservative might cause you to miss real effects that exist (called a false negative).

-Even though the .05 significance level is common within academia, there is nothing inherently valuable about it.
-Indeed, more than 30 years ago, two well-respected statisticians highlighted just how arbitrary the .05 significance level is by writing, “…surely, God loves the .06 nearly as much as the .05.”
+Even though the .05 significance level is common within academia, there is nothing magical about it.
+Indeed, more than 30 years ago, two well-respected statisticians highlighted just how arbitrary the level is by writing, “…surely, God loves the .06 nearly as much as the .05.”
 In recent years, some academic researchers have called for the .05 significance level to become more stringent, dropping to .005.

 Setting a threshold for statistical significance should occur within the context of your study's goals.
 If you are conducting a study for business, the significance level you adopt should be informed by how you plan to use the data.
 How important is the decision you're trying to make?
 What are the consequences of getting the decision wrong?
 How valuable is the course of action you plan to take if you are right?
 The answers to these questions might lead you to adopt a very conservative significance level or a more liberal one, perhaps even topping .10 or .20.